slashdotdash/jekyll-lunr-js-search/README.md

 ## 11. Indexed Fields and Field Boost

-To customize which fields are indexed with what weight the "fields" map can be overridden, e.g. to also make custom front matter fields searchable.
+To customize which fields are indexed the "fields" map can be overridden, e.g. to also make custom front matter fields searchable.
 The defaults are:

     lunr_search:
       fields:
-        title: 10
-        categories: 20
-        tags: 20
-        body: 1
+        - title
+        - categories
+        - tags
+        - body

 `title`, `date`, `url`, `is_post` and the `body` are special names for Jekyll built-ins.
+Since lunr.js 2.1 the index has per-field data, so all fields influence the results at comparable weight independently of the text length in the field.
+Boosting is therefore less necessary but can still be done at query time (but not at index time).

 ## 12. Stored Document Data for use in the Template